 Larry Kane is the host of Voice of Reason.
 He is a consultant for NBC as well as a special contributor for KYW Newsradio.
 Kane is the author of the new book, “When They Were Boys, the True Story of the Beatles Rise to the Top.”

-Larry Kane, known as the dean of Philadelphia television news anchors, has been one of the market’s most respected broadcast journalists for more than 40 years, and has recently marked his 45th anniversary in broadcasting.
-Kane, current host of the Voice of Reason on CN 8, the Comcast Network (9:30 P.M Sunday nights) has had an active roster of professional pursuits since he left daily anchoring in 2003.
-Kane, who is the only anchor to work at all three network owned stations in the Philadelphia region, is a special contributor with commentary and analysis for KYW Newsradio, an occasional writer for the Philadelphia Inquirer, and serves as a broadcast consultant for Comcast CN 8, in addition to authoring three books in the last six years.
+Larry Kane, known as the dean of Philadelphia television news anchors, has been one of the nation’s most respected TV journalists for more than 53 years, and has recently marked his 55th anniversary in broadcasting.
+Kane is the current host of the Voice of Reason program on The Comcast Network (9:30 P.M Sunday nights in Pa., NJ.
+Maryland, DC and Virginia).
+Kane is also a special contributor for CBS’s KYW Newsradio, and is a consultant for NBC Sports Group, including regional sports networks and the Golf Channel, along with New England Cable News.